magento/merchdocs/src/marketing/create-new-rec.md

 1. Click the **Create Recommendation** button.

 1. In the **Name your Recommendation** section, enter a name that uniquely identifies the recommendation, such as *Home page most viewed* or *Cart trending*.

-This is used for internal tracking only to help you identify this recommendation on your dashboard.
+   This is used to help you identify this recommendation on your dashboard.

 1. In the **Storefront display label** section, enter the name for your recommendation, such as "We found other products you might like!".